Takers: Critical reception

-Rotten Tomatoes, a review aggregator, reports that 28% of critics gave the film a positive review based on 115 reviews; the average rating is 4.6/10.
+Rotten Tomatoes, a review aggregator, reports that 28% of critics gave the film a positive review based on 113 reviews; the average rating is 4.6/10.
 The site's critics consensus reads, "Takers boasts some gripping set pieces and keeps things moving quickly, but its two-dimensional characters, clichéd script, and brazenly derivative plot make it hard to recommend."
 On Metacritic, the film holds a weighted average score of 45 out of 100 based on 20 critics, indicating "mixed or average reviews".
 Today called it "almost a good little heist movie", praising the plot twists but criticising the characterization.
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.